earlephilhower/arduino-pico/libraries/WebServer/examples/FSBrowser/readme.md

 ```
 (see https://github.com/ajaxorg/ace-builds for a full list).

-If `ace.js` cannot be found on the ESP filesystem either, the page will default to a plain text viewer, with a warning message.
+If `ace.js` cannot be found on the Pico filesystem either, the page will default to a plain text viewer, with a warning message.

 ## Notes
-- See https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html for more information on FileSystems supported by the ESP8266.
+- See https://arduino-pico.readthedocs.io/en/latest/fs.html for more information on FileSystems supported by the Pico.
 - For SDFS, if your card's CS pin is not connected to the default pin (4), uncomment the `fileSystemConfig.setCSPin(chipSelectPin);` line, specifying the GPIO the CS pin is connected to
 - `index.htm` is the default index returned if your URL does not end with a filename (works on subfolders as well)
-- Filesystem limitations apply.
-For example, FAT16 is limited to 8.3 filenames - see https://en.wikipedia.org/wiki/8.3_filename - SPIFFS and LittleFS also have limitations, please see https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#spiffs-file-system-limitations
 - Directories are supported on SDFS and LittleFS.
-On SPIFFS, all files are at the root, although their names may contain the "/" character.
 - The convention here is that the root of the filesystem is "/".
 On SPIFFS, paths not started with a slash are not supported
 - For creation, the convention is that a path ending with a "/" means create a folder, while without a "/" we create a file.
 Having an extension or not does not matter.